VmunsilBCIT/1800_202530_BBY12/README.md

 ### Limitations

-- Limited trail details (e.g., no live trail conditions).
+- Limited use cases when first downloading app if you don't have anyone to use it with.
-- Accessibility features can be further improved.
+- Personal customization could be improved.

 ### Future Work

-- Implement map view and trailhead directions.
+- XXX
-- Add filtering and sorting options (e.g., by difficulty, distance).
+- XXX
-- Create a dark mode for better usability in low-light conditions.
+- XXX

 ---